Atiyye-Kariparduc/Atiyye-Kariparduc/README.md

 *I am a Software Automation Engineer in Test*

+*On this page, you can learn from scratch and follow my projects.*

+*Do not hesitate to send your questions to me.*

 <!--  Contact me links. replace href with your linkedin link. -->
 <h3 align="left">Connect with me:</h3>
 <p align="left">